-- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun - Projectile devices including, but not limited to, BB guns, pellet (hard and soft) guns, and paintball guns - Explosive propellants or destructive devices (operable or inoperable) - Dirks - Brass knuckles and/or metallic knuckles - Billy clubs - Tear gas - Electric weapon or device including, but not limited to, stun gun and taser gun.

-- Slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - Chemical weapons or devices with the capacity to hold more than 2 ounces of the chemical - Flare guns - Ice pick - Knives Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including, but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding blunt-bladed table knives and common pocket knives (see Class B Weapons for exclusions).
+- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand, zip, pistol, rifle, shotgun, and starter gun. - Projectile devices including, but not limited to BB guns, pellet (hard and soft) guns, and paintball guns. - Explosive propellants or destructive devices (operable or inoperable). - Dirks. - Brass knuckles and/or metallic knuckles. - Billy clubs. - Tear gas. - Electric weapon or device including, but not limited to, stun guns and taser guns. - Slungshot- is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap. - Chemical weapon or devices - Flare guns. - Knives All knives, including razor blades, box cutters but excluding, blunt-bladed table knives and common pocketknives.
+A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches.

-Use/Possession/Transmittal of Class B weapons include, but is not limited to:
+Use/Possession/Transmittal of Class B weapons include: